Skip to main content

 Zano as a CryptoNote coin uses two key pairs (4 keys) per wallet: view key (secret+public) and spend key (secret+public)

 So-called "hot wallet" (or watch-only wallet) uses only view secret key.
 This allows it to distinguish its transactions among others in the blockchain.
-To spend coins a wallet needs to spend secret key.
+To spend coins a wallet needs a spend secret key.
 It is required to sign a tx.
 Watch-only wallet doesn't have access to spend secret key and thus it can't spend coins.

 If someone has your spend secret key, he can spend your coins.
 Master keys should be handled with care.